 - The first proposed step is to focus on rate rebalancing; implementation of separate water and sewer rates; adding rate premiums to trucked sewer service; and removing ERU from Access Fee charge.
-This represents Option 2 and is reflected in the 'phased approach' in the table above.
 This would be implemented over three years. - In year four, the City should look at further simplifying rate structure by rolling Infrastructure Levy into the water and sewer rates. - The final phase year five or six should limit the rate structure components to only demand and consumption charges for both water and sewer utilities.